 - How to remove spinach stains?
 For fresh spots, warm soapy water helps.
 Popular home remedy for spinach stains are also alcohol or rubbing with raw potato slices.

 - Why is Popeye eating spinach?
 The reason for Popeye's preference for spinach is probably not the iron content of spinach, which at that time was considered significantly higher.
-In the early days of the comic, Popeye himself explains that he ate the spinach because of its high content of vitamin A.
+In the early years of the comic, Popeye himself explains that he is eating the spinach because of its high vitamin A content.